 Disadvantaged migrants and refugees can play soccer after Laverton Park Soccer Club received a community grant.
-The Hobsons Bay Community Fund allocated $3000 to recruit young soccer players, particularly those from migrant and refugee backgrounds in the Laverton and Altona Meadows area.
+The Hobsons Bay Community Fund allocated $3,000 to recruit young soccer players, particularly those from migrant and refugee backgrounds who are now living in the Laverton and Altona Meadows area.

 “It’s pleasing to see young kids from migrant and refugee backgrounds being given a chance to play sport.
 Child obesity is a problem in Australia, so keeping kids active is important,” Mr Raysmith said.
 “We know the assimilation difficulties faced by people who arrive in Australia from under-developed countries, but sport can break down these social barriers.”

 “The Laverton Park Soccer Club has shown leadership in expanding from its traditional Chilean base to welcome people from other nationalities, particularly from the African region.”